rkothari3/Promplify/README.md

 - **One-Click Enhancement**: Transform basic prompts into more detailed, precise versions
 - **Copy & Paste Integration**: Easily paste your existing prompts and copy the enhanced versions
+- **Character & Token Counter**: Track prompt length with real-time character and estimated token counts
+- **Prompt History**: Access your previous prompts and their enhanced versions
 - **Elegant UI/UX**: Clean, intuitive interface with subtle animations and feedback
 - **Real-time Processing**: Watch your prompt transform with a satisfying typing effect
 - **Privacy Focused**: Your prompts are only processed when you click the enhance button